I first heard about Pulse from a colleague whilst working on the intensive care unit where I held a permanent post as a senior staff nurse.

 As this was a new and quite daunting experience for me, I was really grateful as to how experienced and professional everyone was throughout my interview.
 I was instantly relived it wasn't the dreaded interview scenario I had imagined, due to them being so calm and friendly.

-My first placement was a nightshift in Preston and the thought of going somewhere new out of my comfort zone was somewhat of a challenge.
+My first placement was a nightshift in Lancashire and the thought of going somewhere new out of my comfort zone was somewhat of a challenge.
 Whilst on my way home I received a phone call from Rebecca, one of the critical care consultants at Pulse, she was just checking I was okay and enquiring how my first shift went.

 I was overwhelmed by the level of support I received, I joined Pulse in April 2013 and have continued to be supported by the critical care team at the same level as I received on my very first day.
 In June 2014, after much deliberation, I resigned from my job after 21 years working in the same trust and came to work for Pulse full time.
 Again the level of support I have received in making this transition has been outstanding and I've not regretted it.